gjwgit/azcv/docs/README.md

 ==========================

 We can specify a subject domain within which to analyze an image.
-For example, below we use the landmarks domain to identify the landmark in an image.
-See the landmark command for a command line tool to identify the landmark in a local or remote image file.
+For example, below we use the landmarks domain to identify the landmarks in an image.
+See the landmarks command for a command line tool to identify the landmarks in a local or remote image file.

 For our demonstration we will analyze the following image which we will also